 Gammon is the meat obtained from the hind leg of the pig.
 It is very similar to ham, and in fact, it is sometimes described as a type of ham.
 The main difference between gammon and traditional ham is the way the two are cured.

-Gammon contains about 203 calories and 15 grams of fat per 100-gram grilled serving, according to LIVESTRONG.COM’S MyPlate.
-It is, therefore, relatively high in calories, and should be eaten in moderation.
-In addition, of the 15 grams of fat, about 6.5 grams are of the saturated kind -- an unhealthy fat that is associated with heart disease.
+In addition, of the 15 grams of fat, about 6.5 grams are of the saturated kind — a type of fat associated with heart disease.
 The American Heart Association recommends that less than 7 percent of your daily calorie intake come from saturated fat.
-For a person eating 2,000 calories a day, this works out to be 16 grams of saturated fat daily.
-A grilled gammon steak contains 16 grams of protein and 0 grams of carbohydrates per 100 grams.

 Gammon is also a source of iron and zinc, but it contains significantly less of these minerals than darker meats such as beef.
 Iron is used for red blood cell production while zinc is essential for sexual development and wound healing.
 Gammon tends to be high in salt, which is associated with high blood pressure.